psu13/mutable-hakyll/posts/how-to-beat-malenia-if-you-are-not-that-good.md

 Worse, when my parry misses I don't know why, because it feels like I did it just like before.
-If I could even have done five out of six I might have tried for this more because you can then dodge to the other.
-The two I just could not learn were the two fast swings and the floaty jump to the right.
+If I could even have done five out of six I might have tried for this more because then I would just dodge what I could not parry.
+Sadly there were two that just could not
+learn: the two fast swings and the floaty jump to the right.
 I could get each of them about half the time, but could never figure out what I did wrong when I missed.

 So I finally gave up.